julik/sylens_matchbox/README.markdown

 The installer script will copy the shader into all of the versions of the software that support Matchbox shaders.
 Once you grab a fresh Matchbox node the SyLens shader icon will show up in your Matchbox shaders list.

+You will need to rerun the installer everytime you install an update for your IFFS applications (since every new install creates a new `matchbox` directory)

 ## Dealing with overscan when removing distortion

 When you are undistorting images it sometimes produces oversize images.
 By default the overflow pixels will be